WalletScrutiny/WalletScrutinyCom/_hardware/pundix.xpass.md

 The provider Joao, has responded to our email inquiry:

-> Thanks for reaching out to Pundi X.
-> I went to learn more about Wallet Scrutiny and found the service very helpful, congratulations on your work.
->
-> To answer your question, the XPASS card is a custodial wallet that is currently being discontinued.
+> ... the XPASS card is a custodial wallet that is currently being discontinued.
 The new product, p(x)Card will be a non-custodial, cold wallet device.
-Still undergoing development.
+Still undergoing development. ...
->
-> Please let me know if you have any questions.

 ## Product Description